 Sharon Kopriva: No Small Thing - Hilliard University Museum - Damn, I Missed the Dinner

-My Mom’s back was hurting from having to stand in the gallery, and it was past the time for her martini, so I decided to decline Sharon Kopriva’s invitation to a dinner after the opening of Sharon Kopriva: No Small Thing at Hilliard University Museum.
+My Mom’s back was hurting from having to stand in the gallery, and she was becoming impatient for her martini, so I decided to decline Sharon Kopriva’s invitation to the dinner after the opening of Sharon Kopriva: No Small Thing at Hilliard University Museum.
 Before leaving the museum, I gave my regrets to Sharon, who was chit-chatting with philanthropist and art collector Marilyn Oshman.
 Marilyn told me she too was beginning to feel fatigue from standing in the gallery, and Sharon told me that taking care of my 88-year old mother was more important than the dinner.
 “She’s your mother!”

 Brad, don’t fall out of that boat.
 Last week my nephew Jacques captured a 12 foot long gator.